Do not index

 A popular example of Sanskrit Vedic mantras is the Shiva chant ‘Om Namah Shivaya.'
 The mantra is used for both chanting and meditation and has the potential to sharpen the abilities of our mind, eg: focus, memory, visualization, etc.

-Buddhist mantras are some of the oldest, most intense, and yet most enlightening chants of the world.
+Buddhist mantras are some of the oldest, most intense, and yet most enlightening chants in the world.

 They carry the gentle wisdom of Buddhist teachings and bring healing and peace to the lives of those who chant as well as those who meditate.